Build Custom Execution Environments with Oracle Linux Automation Manager Builder Utility

 Write the playbook.

-The free lab environment provides a pre-generated SDK and CLI configuration file, which we can copy from the Luna Desktop to our devops node.
+The free lab environment provides a pre-generated SDK and CLI configuration file, which we can copy from the Luna Desktop to our devops-node instance.
+If running in your environment and tenancy, see the instructions provided within the SDK and CLI Configuration File and Required Keys and OCIDs sections of the OCI Documentation.

-Make the default configuration directory on the devops node.
+Make the default configuration directory on the devops-node instance.

 mkdir ~/.oci